 Solutions for the G 20 – Shaping global policy-making through think-tank cooperation

-Against this background, the Representation of North Rhine-Westphalia to the European Union and the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), co-chair of the T20 under the 2017 German Presidency of the G20, are happy to invite you to a discussion event that will review the activities of the G20 under the German Presidency, starting from the specific perspectives of think tanks.
-The event will reflect and discuss the results of the German G20 Presidency in particular from the perspective of the European Union, the impact of think tanks and research institutes on shaping the G20´s agenda and outcomes.
+Against this background, the Representation of North Rhine-Westphalia to the European Union and the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), co-chair of the T20 under the 2017 German Presidency of the G20, presented a discussion event that reviewed the activities of the G20 under the German Presidency, starting from the specific perspectives of think tanks.
+The event reflected and discussed the results of the German G20 Presidency in particular from the perspective of the European Union, the impact of think tanks and research institutes on shaping the G20’s agenda and outcomes.

 - Stephan Holthoff-Pförtner, Minister for Europe and International relations of North Rhine-Westphalia

 - Dirk Messner, Director, German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) and co-chair of the T20 under the German Presidency

 - Antoine Kasel, Member of the Cabinet and Sherpa of the President of the European Commission

 - David McAllister, Member of the European Parliament (EPP) and Chair of the Foreign Committee

 - Dirk Messner, Director, German Development Institute / Deutsches Institut für Entwick-lungspolitik (DIE)